 Anyone planning to attend major sporting events in or around downtown L.A. may want to seek an alternate route or plan for major delays, according to Caltrans.

 Metrolink said it will expand service beginning Monday on its San Bernardino Line to support travelers impacted by the freeway closure.
 The agency will increase capacity and run added service on the line to and from the Inland Empire and downtown L.A.
 Six extra trains will run in each direction: three in the morning and three in the afternoon and evening.

+The cause of the fire was under investigation Sunday.
 Flames reported around 12:20 a.m.
 Saturday ripped through two storage lots in an industrial area beneath the highway, burning parked cars, stacks of wooden pallets and support poles for high-tension power lines, fire Chief Kristin Crowley said.
 No injuries were reported.

 More than 160 firefighters from more than two dozen companies responded to the blaze, which spread across 8 acres - the equivalent of about six football fields - and burned for three hours.
 The highway's columns are charred and chipped, and guardrails along the deck are twisted and blackened.

 At least 16 homeless people living underneath the highway were evacuated and brought to shelters, Bass said.
 Officials said there was no immediate indication that the blaze began at the encampment.